FarmBot/farmbot_os/README.md

-# FarmBot Software for the RaspBerry Pi 3
+# FarmBot Software for the Raspberry Pi 3
 The "brains" of Farmbot.
 Responsible for receiving the commands from users or the farmbot-web-app.
 It executes them and reports back the results to any subscribed user(s).

 ## Technical Stuff